 - Representative channel cross-section for the bankfull channel, a representative riffle cross-section from the detailed field investigation was used.
-For the floodplain and corridor dimension, a representative cross-section from the HEC-RAS model was provided by Stantec; - Energy gradient energy gradients referenced in the determination of erosion thresholds were used for the exceedance analysis; - Manning's 'n' roughness coefficient a roughness coefficient of 0.033 was utilized for the bankfull channel, and a roughness coefficient of 0.08 was utilized for the floodplain and corridor; and - Erosion threshold the critical shear stress of 9.6 N/m2 and 6.5 N/m2 was utilized for Bruce Creek and Berczy Creek, respectively.
+For the floodplain and corridor dimension, a representative cross-section from the HEC-RAS model was provided by Stantec; - Energy gradient energy gradients referenced in the determination of erosion thresholds were used for the exceedance analysis; - Manning's 'n' roughness coefficient a roughness coefficient of 0.033 was utilized for the bankfull channel, and a roughness coefficient of 0.08 was utilized for the floodplain and corridor; and - Erosion threshold the critical shear stress of 9.6 N/m and 6.5 N/m was utilized for Bruce Creek and Berczy Creek, respectively.

-The model then iterates the hydrograph flows through the representative cross-section and calculates the cumulative exceedance for each hydraulic parameter in relation to the entered erosion threshold value.
-An example cross-section is provided in Figure 5.
+The model then generates a rating curve based on the representative cross-section and routes the hydrograph, calculating the cumulative exceedance for each hydraulic parameter in relation to the entered erosion threshold value.
+An illustrative example of a representative cross-section is provided in Figure 5.
 Effectively, the model represents a tool by which the volume, magnitude and duration of post-development hydrologic events can be compared to pre-development conditions.
 The erosion threshold represents the control point of comparison by which to evaluate difference and, as such, potential impact.
-Hydraulic parameters provided as output from the exceedance model were validated by comparing depths and flows to output data for the representative HEC-RAS cross-sections.
+Hydraulic parameters associated with the rating curve were validated by comparing depths and flows to field-based data for Berczy Creek and Bruce Creek.

 Figure 5.
-Schematic example of modelled cross-section.
+Schematic of representative cross-section.

-6.2.4.1 Results
+6.1.1.5 Results